wasswarichard/React-MongoDb-Express-Rest-Docker/README.md

 `docker-compose up --build`

-once the app is running you can open:
+once the index is running you can open:

 http://localhost:3000